 - It’s voice activated, meaning you can have it lift off, take photos and other features via your voice.

 - It boasts a 33 minute flight time.

 - It shoots in 4K at 30 FPS.

 - It’s extremely portable and is about the size of the Spark (palm).

 - It has several intelligent flight features.

 - It’s priced at $499 (U.S).

 So what is the flaw with this drone?
-The 4K footage, there’s a catch.
+It’s the 4K footage, there’s a catch:

 Because this drone is on a 2 axis gimbal, for some strange reason (and this is ultimately why I don’t recommend this drone), once you try to film in 4K at 30 FPS, the gimbal basically stops it’s image stabilization, meaning when you try to film in 4K, you’re going to see the camera swerve and be all out of control and distortion.
 Good luck capturing stable video this way.